CFCPalsy: Facial Image Synthesis with Cross-Fusion Cycle Diffusion Model for Facial Paralysis Individuals: Experiments

 \subsection{Evaluation Metrics}

+To evaluate the effectiveness of image generation from different perspectives, we compute Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index Measure (SSIM) \cite{wang2004image}, Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018perceptual}, and Perceptual Loss (PL) \cite{johnson2016perceptual} on unseen data.
+For this multi-condition synthesis task, these metrics are computed separately for identity images and facial paralysis expression images, allowing simultaneous evaluation of identity preservation and expression transfer.

-Fr\'{e}chet Inception Distance (FID) \cite{heusel2017gans} is widely used to evaluate the quality of image generation.
-It measures the distance between the distribution of generated images and real images by comparing the statistics of feature representations extracted from a pre-trained Inception network.
-A lower FID score indicates that the generated images are more similar to the real images, both in terms of visual quality and diversity.
-However, some studies \cite{chen2023examining,qin2023class} have shown that inconsistencies in the class distribution between the generated dataset and the real dataset can affect the calculation of the FID score.
-To address this issue, we propose the aligned FID (aFID) to evaluate the quality of the multi-condition diffusion model.
-Specifically, for each facial palsy patient in the test set, we first use images of other individuals as identity images and the patient's condition image as the facial palsy expression image.
+Fr\'{e}chet Inception Distance (FID) \cite{heusel2017gans} is a widely used metric for evaluating image generation quality.
+It quantifies the distance between the distributions of generated and real images by comparing feature statistics extracted from a pre-trained Inception network.
+A lower FID score indicates greater similarity between the generated and real images in terms of visual quality and diversity.
+However, some studies \cite{chen2023examining,qin2023class} have shown that inconsistencies in class distributions between the generated and real datasets can affect the FID score calculation.

+To address this issue, we propose the aligned FID (aFID) (see Fig. \ref{fig:fid}) to evaluate the quality of the multi-condition diffusion model.
+Specifically, for each facial palsy patient in the test set, we use images of other individuals as identity images and the patient's condition image as the facial palsy expression image.
 This process synthesizes an image where the patient's facial palsy expression is transferred onto another individual.
-We then use this generated dataset as the facial palsy expression images and the original facial palsy patient's images as identity images to generate a second set of synthetic images.
+Next, we use this generated dataset as the facial palsy expression images and the original patient's images as identity images to generate a second set of synthetic images.
 Finally, we calculate the FID score between this generated dataset and the real dataset.
 Ideally, the images in these two datasets should be identical.